spice-h2020/spice-community-model/cmServer/README.md

 ## Developing

-- `ApiServer`: Files managing the communication between the CM-API and the CommunityModel.
+- `ApiServer`: Files managing the communication between the CM-API and the  itself.
 - `algorithms`:
     - `clustering`: Clustering algorithms.
 To add a new one, implement a new class following the format "prefix" + "CommunityDetection" where "prefix" is the algorithm name that is used by the perspectives. `explainedCommunityDetection` is a special algorithm that generates explanations using any clustering algorithm.
     - `similarity`: Contains similarity measures and additional information for complex similarity measures (like taxonomies and tables).
 To add a new one, implement a new class inheriting from SimilarityDAO (in `similarityDAO.py`).